Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Currents carried by extended eigenstates

 We understand Eq.~\eqref{eq900} in the following manner.
-In the $PT$-symmetric effective Hamiltonian~\eqref{eq500}, the wave-function amplitude is injected to the first generation at the rate $\tilde{\gamma}$ and removed from the zeroth generation at the same rate.
+In the $\PT$-symmetric effective Hamiltonian~\eqref{eq500}, the wave-function amplitude is injected to the first generation at the rate $\tilde{\gamma}$ and removed from the zeroth generation at the same rate.
 Equation~\eqref{eq900} shows that the amplitude is indeed transported from the first generation to the zeroth generation at the rate $\tilde{\gamma}$.

-We now move over to the $PT$-broken region $\tilde{\gamma}>1$.
+We now move over to the $\PT$-broken region $\tilde{\gamma}>1$.
 The expectation values of the current operator~\eqref{eq890} with respect to the eigenvectors in Eq.~\eqref{eq520-0} are again equal to each other:

-This result is different from Eq.~\eqref{eq900} in the $PT$-unbroken region because one element in each eigenvector is pure imaginary in the $PT$-broken region.
+This result is different from Eq.~\eqref{eq900} in the $\PT$-unbroken region because one element in each eigenvector is pure imaginary in the $\PT$-broken region.
 We plot Eqs.~\eqref{eq900} and~\eqref{eq920} in Fig.~\ref{fig9}(a).

+The $\tilde{\gamma}$-dependence of the current has a cusp at the exceptional point between the $\PT$-unbroken and $\PT$-broken regions.

-Equation~\eqref{eq920} means that the current counterintuitively decreases as we inject the amplitude at the rate beyond the exceptional point, $\tilde{\gamma}>1$.
-We will see in Subsec.~\ref{subsec5.2} that this is a general feature of the $PT$-broken region for general $N$.
+Equation~\eqref{eq920} means that the current counterintuitively decreases as we inject the amplitude at a rate beyond the exceptional point, $\tilde{\gamma}>1$, and vanishes in the limit of infinite strengths of the sources and the drain.
+We see in Fig.~\ref{fig9} and in Subsec.~\ref{subsec5.2} that this is a general feature of the $\PT$-broken region for general $N$.
+We also see the counterintuitive decrease of current \textit{e.g.}\ in a molecular junction.
+Reference~\cite{Toroker09} computed the current using the Landauer formula and found that the current decreases when the connection to leads is strong; see its Fig.~7.

+We can understand it schematically in the present simple case of $N=1$.
+For $\tilde{\gamma}=0$, the Hamiltonian $\tilde{H}^\textrm{eff}_1$ in Eq.~\eqref{eq500} reduces to $-\sigma_x$ and the current expectation value~\eqref{eq900} vanishes there.
+As we turn on $\tilde{\gamma}$, the current emerges as a result of the first-order perturbation of $\tilde{\gamma}$, which is indeed exact in the particular case of $N=1$, as in Eq.~\eqref{eq900}.

+In the limit of $\tilde{\gamma}\to\infty$, on the other hand, the Hamiltonian $\tilde{H}^\textrm{eff}_1$ reduces to a diagonal one with the eigenvectors $(1,0)^T$ and $(0,1)^T$.
+The current expectation value vanishes there too.
+As we turn on the off-diagonal elements, the current emerges this time as a result of the first-order perturbation of $1/\tilde{\gamma}$, which is again exact in the particular case of $N=1$, as in Eq.~\eqref{eq920}.

+Some would call the vanishing current in the limit of $\tilde{\gamma}\to\infty$ a result of the quantum Zeno effect; see \textit{e.g.}\ Ref.~\cite{Syassen08}.
+Although the ``quantum Zeno effect"~\cite{Misra77, Nakazato96-1, Nakazato96-2} originally refers to the prohibition of decay due to frequently repeated projection measurements, the present suppression of the current is due to excelling diagonal elements that eliminate off-diagonal coherence, and hence the suppression of the current in the limit of large $\tilde{\gamma}$ may be called the quantum Zeno effect in a broad sense.